Mango Red Pepper Salsa (with Peperoncini)

 Historical Notes for this Recipe:

-This recipe was first posted in 2010.
-It was updated with more information in 2021.
+This recipe for mango salsa with red pepper was first posted in 2010.
+It was updated with more information in 2025.

-24 Comments on “Mango Salsa with Red Bell Pepper”
+24 Comments on “Mango Red Pepper Salsa (with Peperoncini)”

 Kalyn, this looks delicious!
 I am always looking for clever ways to use pepperoncini other than the ubiquitous Greek salad.
 We love mango salsa, and I can just imagine how the pepperoncini are the perfect foil to mangoes.
 I can't wait to serve this, hopefully with some grilled chicken!